liip-lausanne/coding-standards/docs/css/README.md

 | components | Standalone group of classes forming a single reusable component (`.user-card`, `.dashboard-panel`, `.site-header`, …) | One file per component, named as the component main class         |
 | pages      | Very specific code dedicated to one page                                                                              | One file per page                                                 |
 | helpers    | Various specific classes reusable anywhere (`.text-brand`, `.img-circle`, …)                                          | Group similar classes per files (`_text`, `_images`, …)           |

+## Legacy

+### Kanbasu

+[Kanbasu](https://kanbasu.liip.ch/) was our open-source framework that we used on almost all projects.
+It’s a set of common components and helpers to build interfaces written in Sass and following the BEM syntax.
+It is deprecated and we do not use it for new projects.